Arkadiusz Onyszko

-Arkadiusz Jerzy "Arek" Onyszko (born 12 January 1974) is a Polish former professional footballer who played as a goalkeeper.
-He has been coaching goalkeepers in Motor Lublin since July 2017.
+Arkadiusz Jerzy Onyszko (born 12 January 1974) is a Polish former professional footballer who played as a goalkeeper.
+He serves as the goalkeeping coach of the Poland U21 national team.

 Club career

 Onyszko was born in Lublin.
 He began his career in 1989 with KS Lublinianka.
 In 1998, he moved to Viborg FF from Widzew Łódź, and established himself as Viborg's number one goalkeeper.
 In 2003, he was transferred to Odense Boldklub, where he spent the next six years as OB's first choice goalkeeper.
 Between 1998 and 2009, he played 363 games in the Danish Superliga, which makes him the fifth most capped player and the most capped foreigner.

 After a turbulent time in Denmark, Onyszko returned to Poland and signed a short-term contract with Odra Wodzislaw on 13 January 2010.
 The club came last in the league this season and were relegated, but Onyszko's displays were impressive enough to earn him a two-year contract with Polonia Warsaw, which he signed in May 2010.
 However, in June 2010 Onyszko was diagnosed with kidney failure.

 On 6 January 2013, Onyszko had a kidney transplant in Szczecin.